Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 The Solar targets a Mortal, or a Yu-Shan spirit of Essence less than the Solar.
 Any inconvenient task the Solar commands will be performed to the best of their abilities, without question nor needed roll.
-If the target is some other entity, the Solar must succeed on a Social roll vs.
-Resolve roll for this to take effect.
+If the target is some other entity, or is against a hostile character combatant, the Solar must succeed on a Social roll vs. Resolve roll for this to take effect.

 If a given task would run counter their intimacies, or the task is otherwise considered unacceptable influence, this charm automatically